-African Development Bank And Invest In Africa Sign $850,000 Grant Agreement To Boost Inclusive Green Jobs In Ghana And Senegal
+African Development Bank and Invest in Africa Sign $850,000 Grant Agreement to Boost Inclusive Green Jobs in Ghana and Senegal

-The African Development Bank ( ) has signed a $850,000 grant agreement with Invest in Africa (IIA), a non-profit organization, to support the MicroGREEN project to provide livelihood opportunities for marginalized and vulnerable groups in Ghana and Senegal.
+(MENAFN- News.Africa-Wire) ABIDJAN, Ivory Coast, August 11, 2025/ -- The African Development Bank () has signed a $850,000 grant agreement with Invest in Africa (IIA), a non-profit organization, to support the MicroGREEN project to provide livelihood opportunities for marginalized and vulnerable groups in Ghana and Senegal.

-Titled, Strengthening Women, Youth, and People with Disabilities' Micro-Entrepreneurship for Green Jobs in Natural Resources , this initiative aims to generate up to 500 green jobs, focusing on the agroforestry, fisheries, and biodiversity conservation sectors.
-It is funded through the Bank's Fund for African Private Sector Assistance (FAPA), alongside an initial $1 million grant commitment by the Bank's Youth Entrepreneurship and Innovation Multi-Donor Trust Fund to support the project over two years.
+Titled, Strengthening Women, Youth, and People with Disabilities’ Micro-Entrepreneurship for Green Jobs in Natural Resources, this initiative aims to generate up to 500 green jobs, focusing on the agroforestry, fisheries, and biodiversity conservation sectors.
+It is funded through the Ba’k’s Fund for African Private Sector Assistance (FAPA), alongside an initial $1 million grant commitment by the ’ank’s Youth Entrepreneurship and Innovation Multi-Donor Trust Fund to support the project over two years.

 These targeted sectors hold high potential for climate-resilient employment and require a skilled workforce capable of managing ecosystems and deploying green technologies.